-- First and foremost establishing discipline is a parent responsibility. - Parents are responsible for establishing rules and setting safe boundaries for their children. - Parents are responsible for teaching their children grace and courtesy. - Parents are responsible for keeping up with their child's growth and apply clear rules that teach self-discipline, independence and mutual respect. - At Auburn Montessori School, The Positive Discipline approach is practiced.
+- First and foremost establishing discipline is a parent responsibility. - Parents are responsible for establishing rules and setting safe boundaries for their children. - Parents are responsible for teaching their children grace and courtesy. - Parents are responsible for keeping up with their child's growth and apply clear rules that teach selfdiscipline, independence and mutual respect. - At Auburn Montessori School, Positive Discipline in the Montessori Classroom by Jane Nelson and Chip Lorenzo is practiced (Montessori and Dreyfus inspired research).
 Children are given appropriate words to use and shown appropriate behavior in order to communicate their feelings in response to new or difficult situations.
-If a child has difficulty respecting an individual's space, a child may be asked to accompany the educator hand-in-hand around the learning environment as the educator directly models respectful interaction. - This practice provides a child with a more concrete way of establishing independence in the learning environment. - A child's misconduct will be documented and reported to the child's parents.
-If a child shows no marked response to the educator's kind but firm requests, in conjunction with being unresponsive to a variety of positive discipline methods, other options for child care will be recommended. - No child will be subjected to discipline that is severe, humiliating or frightening.
+If a child has difficulty respecting an individual's space, a child may be asked to accompany the educator hand-in-hand around the learning environment as the educator directly models respectful interaction.
+This practice provides a child with a more concrete way of establishing independence in the learning environment. - A child's misconduct will be documented and reported to the child's parents.
+If a child shows no marked response to the educator's kind but firm requests, in conjunction with being unresponsive to a variety of positive discipline methods, intervention resources for the child will be recommended. - No child will be subjected to discipline that is severe, humiliating or frightening.
 Discipline shall not be associated with food, rest or toileting.
-Spanking or any other form of physical punishment is prohibited. - Following suggestions, intervention and education, if further disregard for school policy is observed, the student will be considered for expulsion.
+Spanking or any other form of physical punishment is prohibited. - Following suggestions, intervention and education, if further disregard for school policy and safety for the chid and others is observed, the student will be considered for professional guidance.